-- (b) A set of situations as detailed below are hereby identified, which require the invocation of the malus and clawback clauses that may be applicable as detailed below: - i) Applying of Malus / Clawback arrangement on entire variable pay on occurrence of the following Situations: - identified fraud / misconduct by the executive (whole-time directors, Chief Executive Officers / Material Risk Takers (MRTs)) pertaining to the corresponding period for which the clause to be applied. - ii) Applying of Malus / Clawback arrangement on unvested portion of deferred variable pay on occurrence of the following situation: - Reporting of operating loss or more than 50% fall in operating profit in any year - iii) Applying of Malus clause on unvested portion of deferred variable pay on occurrence of the following situation: - Wherever the assessed divergence in bank's provisioning for Non-Performing Assets (NPAs) or asset classification exceeds the prescribed threshold for public disclosure as detailed below: (As referred in RBI circular No. DBR.BP.BC.
-No.32/21.04.018/2018-19 dated April 1, 2019, as amended from time to time), - the additional provisioning for NPAs assessed by RBI exceeds 10 per cent of the reported profit before provisions and contingencies for the reference period, and - the additional Gross NPAs identified by RBI exceed 15 per cent of the published incremental Gross NPAs for the reference period year) shall be entertained.
-In case the bank's post assessment Gross NPAs are less than 2.0%, these restrictions will apply only if criteria for public disclosure are triggered either on account of divergence in provisioning (clause (a) or both provisioning (clause (a) and asset classification (Clause (b).
+- (b) A set of situations as detailed below are hereby identified, which require the invocation of the malus and clawback clauses that may be applicable as detailed below: - Applying of Malus / Clawback arrangement on entire variable pay on occurrence of the following Situations: - identified fraud / misconduct by the executive (whole-time directors, Chief Executive Officers / Material Risk Takers (MRTs)) pertaining to the corresponding period for which the clause to be applied. - ii) Applying of Malus / Clawback arrangement on unvested portion of deferred variable pay on occurrence of the following situation: - Reporting of operating loss or more than 50% fall in operating profit in any year - iii) Applying of Malus clause on unvested portion of deferred variable pay on occurrence of the following situation: - Wherever the assessed divergence in bank's provisioning for Non-Performing Assets (NPAs) or asset classification exceeds the prescribed threshold for public disclosure as detailed below: (As referred in RBI circular No. DBR.BP.BC.
+No.32/21.04.018/2018-19 dated April 1, 2019, as amended from time to time), - a. the additional provisioning for NPAs assessed by RBI exceeds 10 per cent of the reported profit before provisions and contingencies for the reference period, and - b. the additional Gross NPAs identified by RBI exceed 15 per cent of the published incremental Gross NPAs for the reference period of divergence in provisioning (clause (a) or both provisioning (clause (a) and asset classification (Clause (b).